hexaredecimal/Zulu/README.md

 `start(Value) ->
     receive barley:spawn(Value) -> EXPR.`

- When process receives a message Barley automatically creates a variables for make it possible and useful.
+ When process receives a message Zulu automatically creates a variables for make it possible and useful.

  Rest - the current value of process.